 Ticket ID

-Additionally, to ensure that your ticket replies get threaded to the right ticket, you can also configure a unique ticket threading identifier.
+Almost all ticketing helpdesks follow the same nomenclature for the Ticket ID.
+When you use multiple helpdesks for your ticketing workflow, sometimes your tickets may get appended/threaded to the wrong ticket.
+To ensure that your ticket replies get threaded to the right ticket, you can configure a unique ticket threading identifier.
 To set this up:

 • Go to Admin > Email > Advanced Settings > Configure prefix for Ticket ID.